Duality theorems for \'etale gerbes on orbifolds: Group extension and Mackey machine

 \subsection{Mackey machine and Morita equivalence}

-In this subsection, we introduce the framework that will be used to explain the Mackey machine on representations of groups.
-Our treatment is essentially a reformulation of the Mackey machine in the language of Morita equivalence of algebras.
+We introduce our framework to explain the Mackey machine on representations of groups.
+Our treatment is essentially a reformulation of the Mackey machine using Morita equivalence of algebras.
 Such a reformulation seems to be known among experts \cite{fe-do}.
-However, we are unable to locate any good references that provide the exact statements we need.
+However, we are unable to locate a good reference that provides the exact statements we need.

-For an extension of finite groups $1\rightarrow G\rightarrow H\rightarrow Q\rightarrow 1$ considered in Section \ref{subsec:groupalgebra}, the Mackey machine provides a way to describe a representation of $H$ via representations of $G$ and $Q$.
-Such an idea goes back to Frobenius and Schur and was first explicitly explained by Clifford in \cite{cl}.
-In our language, the Mackey machine may be formulated as saying that the representation theory of the group $H$ is equivalent to the representation theory of the transformation groupoid $\widehat{G}\rtimes Q$ together with the $U(1)$-valued groupoid cocycle $c$, which is introduced in equation (\ref{eq:dfn-c}).
+For an extension of finite groups $1\rightarrow G\rightarrow H\rightarrow Q\rightarrow 1$, the Mackey machine provides a way to describe representations of $H$ via representations of $G$ and $Q$.
+In our language, the Mackey machine may be formulated as saying that the representation theory of the group $H$ is equivalent to the representation theory of the transformation groupoid $\widehat{G}\rtimes Q$ together with the $U(1)$-valued groupoid cocycle $c$, which is introduced in Eq. (\ref{eq:dfn-c}).